Wacha goes 6 effective innings, Rays beat Twins 5-3

 ST. PETERSBURG, Fla.
 (AP) — Michael Wacha struck out seven over six innings, Kevin Kiermaier had an RBI triple during a three-run second and the Tampa Bay Rays beat the Minnesota Twins 5-3 on Friday night.

 The AL East-leading Rays had lost two straight following a nine-game winning streak.
+Tampa Bay is 32-13 since the All-Star break.

+“We control our own destiny,” Kiermaier said.
+“That’s a beautiful thing.
+It’s going be a lot of fun to be a part of this last month and just see what we’re about.
+We’re in a great position, we know what’s at stake.”

 Wacha (3-4) gave up two runs and three hits, including two homers.
 He was 0-2 with a 6.99 ERA in his previous eight starts.